radotreyes/cs50x/README.md

   - Started: 7/2/18
   - Complete: ?
   - Problem Set 6: `hello.py`, `mario.py` (more), `credit.py`, `caesar.py`

+  ## But the following weeks focus on web frameworks
+  I'm slowing my pace considerably when it comes to these weeks, since I'm constantly working on web projects.
+The last few weeks revolve around basic JS and Flask, so I'm in no rush to complete them.
 - [ ] **Week 8**
 - [ ] **Week 9**
 - [ ] **Week 10**